FREQUENTLY ASKED QUESTIONS

 The farm stand is open Sundays 9am-dusk (or sold out).
 The flower field is open to the public only during specific events and classes.
 We also sell at the West Windsor Farmers Market every Saturday.

 ARE YOUR PRODUCTS ORGANIC?

-Our flowers and produce are not certified organic, however we use sustainable, bee-friendly growing practices, including no pesticides or herbicides.
+Our flowers and produce are not certified organic, however we use sustainable, bee-friendly growing practices, including no synthetic pesticides or herbicides.
 Our eggs are not certified organic, but our chickens are fed non-GMO feed and are pasture-raised on fresh grass.
 We find this is the best compromise between healthy eggs and price, as organic chicken feed is very expensive.
 Organic honey does not exist in the United States, as it's impossible to know where bees are foraging.
 Our honey is always raw and contains no additives like corn syrup.

 DO YOU SELL VEGETABLES?

 No. We sell cut flowers, rainbow eggs, and honey from the farm.
 We do have a large veggie garden for our family and teach classes on growing your on veggies.
 For great local produce, check out our neighbors at Abe's Acres Farm.